Skip to main content

 17 mentions Positive Neutral Negative

-The game's optimization has received mixed reviews, with some players praising the technical aspects like atmosphere and sound, while others criticize poor performance, including crashes and flat character animations due to a lack of performance capture.
-Overall, while the voice acting and writing are highlighted as strong points, the optimization issues detract significantly from the experience.
+The game's optimization has received mixed reviews, with some praising the technical aspects like atmosphere and sound, while others criticize poor performance, including crashes and flat character animations due to a lack of performance capture.
+Vocal performances vary widely, from excellent to mediocre, impacting overall enjoyment, especially given the game's reliance on character interactions.
+Overall, while the writing and voice acting can be compelling, the optimization issues detract significantly from the experience.

 • “Terrible game optimization, nothing more.”